All Saints Catholic School, York: Founding

 Mary Ward, a nun from York, initiated a mission in to educate girls in the Catholic faith, with the aim of preserving Catholicism for future generations.
 She assumed leadership of the community and established convent-run schools on the Continent, where Catholicism was still legal.
-Following her passing, the Sisterhood returned to York in 1686 and formalised a previous informal establishment Mary Ward had created.
+Following her death, the Sisterhood returned to York in 1686 and formalised a previous informal establishment Mary Ward had created.
 With the assistance of Thomas Gascoigne, a Yorkshire businessman who desired his daughters to receive a local Catholic education, the Bar Convent Girls School was founded.
 Gascoigne provided a £450 donation to set up the school.
 The school eventually became the first Roman Catholic institution to teach girls in the nation.
 The site was chosen because it lay beyond the city walls, beyond the reach of city authorities tasked with identifying and prosecuting Catholics.

 During the 18th century the school had a lavish garden and small farm, where livestock was said to have been kept.
 Between 1766 and 1789, Thomas Atkinson designed and built a house frontage on Blossom Street and building a hidden domed chapel where in April 1769, the first Roman Catholic mass was celebrated in the school chapel.
 The strategically designed chapel includes eight exits for rapid escape during anti-Catholic raids.
 Renovations in the 21st century also revealed a priest hole, designed due to the death penalty Catholic Mass carried with it. 'no more than a boarding school for young ladies of Roman Catholic families'.

 – Drake describing the Convent and school in 1736During the 1800s, an additional wing was added for a day school, as the school was growing.

 The school soon became known as the oldest Catholic school in England, and also considered to be one of the best schools in the nation.